NicMcPhee/intro-to-evolutionary-computation/text/_pages/02-simple-search-algorithms.markdown

 ## Breadth-first search

-If we append children to the end of `open` we get breadth-first search, where we explore the siblings of a node before moving down to the children.
+If we append children to the end of `frontier` we get breadth-first search, where we explore the siblings of a node before moving down to the children.
 Consider, for example, the
 numbering on this graph, which shows the order in which the nodes would be